 - To seek continually to improve the program through curriculum design, qualified personnel, and the promotion of interaction among the participants with the Seminary community.

-The assistant director stands in for the director at his discretion in all areas of responsibility.
-The assistant director also serves as the primary contact for participants during the program.
-This requires management and coordination of the logistics of the tracks, accurate record-keeping, systematic communication with the participants, and other communications on behalf of the D.Min.
+The Director of Operations for the Doctor of Ministry Program and Ockenga Institute stands in for the Dean at his discretion in all areas of responsibility.
+The DoO also serves as the primary contact for participants during the program: this requires management and coordination of the logistics of the tracks, accurate record-keeping, systematic communication with the participants, and other communications on behalf of the D.Min.
 Office.